 The applicant argued that there were multiple public interests that overrode the commercial interests of the consortium members and therefore, REA should have released the documents fully.
 Firstly, the project was funded by EU funds and the public should always be able to access its results.
-Secondly, there was a public interest in the dissemination of such results in order to have a public debate and accountability of those results.
-Thirdly, the project concerned the application of biometric technologies that are notably controversial for their ethical as well as impact on human rights.
-Fourthly, media has shown a lot of interest of the use of biometrics for border control and they have produced many reports on the topic.
+Secondly, there was a public interest in the dissemination of such results in order to have a public debate and provide accountability for those results.
+Thirdly, the project concerned the application of biometric technologies that are notably controversial for their ethical impact on human rights.
+Fourthly, media has shown a lot of interest in the use of biometrics for border control and they have produced many reports on the topic.
 Lastly, there is a democratic and political interest to disseminate such results from the research phase where its incompatibility with the protection of human rights could be highlighted from the early stages without wasting public funds on the development of a technology that would be considered unlawful only when it’s ready to be used.
-The applicant said that all these considerations would make the commercial interests of the consortium members sound “irrelevant” or in any case would have a more weight.
+The applicant said that all these considerations would make the commercial interests of the consortium members sound “irrelevant” or in any case have less weight.

-The Court held that is the requester’s burden to argue why there should be a public interest overriding in the case at hand by laying down all the concrete circumstances that would justify the release of the information concerned.
-The Court did not reject the applicant’s argument about the existence of a public interest but noted that the EU legislator introduced specific provisions to limit the dissemination of the results from project funded in the framework of Horizon 2020.
-Hence, Regulation 1290/2013 and the grant agreement stroke a balance between the public interest, the interest of the scientific community and the media to impart that information and the interest of the consortium members to have their intellectual property rights protected.
+The Court held that it is the requester’s burden to argue why there should be an overriding public interest by laying down all the concrete circumstances that would justify the release of the information concerned.
+The Court did not reject the applicant’s argument about the existence of a public interest but noted that the EU legislator introduced specific provisions to limit the dissemination of the results from a project funded in the framework of Horizon 2020.
+Hence, Regulation 1290/2013 and the grant agreement struck a balance between the public interest, the interest of the scientific community and the media to impart that information, and the interest of the consortium members to have their intellectual property rights protected.
 In this regard, this Regulation contained specific provisions bringing obligations to disseminate project results and REA could use information that was not specifically protected for media and dissemination activities.
-The Court held that the public interest was correctly considered already in the provisions of the Regulation.
+The Court held that the public interest was already correctly considered in the provisions of the Regulation.

 As for the alleged unlawful impact of the technology on the protection of human rights, the Court reminded that all projects funded by the Horizon 2020 programme had to respect human rights and be compatible with the Charter of Fundamental Rights of the EU.
 The Court added the project was a research project whose aim was to test new technologies and not to apply them.
 The public interest existed only in one of the following steps where this technology will be applied and implemented “on the ground”.

 The Court agreed with the applicant’s argument that the public had a right to know and to participate in an informed and democratic debate on the deployment of biometric technologies in the border control particularly if they are public funded.
-However, the same could not be said for the research phase that is the early stage of the development of such technologies.
+However, the same could not be said for the research phase which is the early stage of the development of such technologies.

-The Court further noted the public interest to transparency did not have the same weight when access to documents related to the administrative activity of the body concerned is requested.
-The applicant failed to show that, in the case at hand, the principle of transparency was so relevant to overcome the commercial interests of the consortium members and therefore, the REA had correctly considered that there was no public interest overriding and the information had to be fully released.
+The Court further noted that the public interest to transparency does not have the same weight when access to documents related to the administrative activity of the body concerned is requested.
+The applicant failed to show that the principle of transparency was so relevant in the present case that it overcame the commercial interests of the consortium members and therefore, the court held that the REA had correctly considered that there was no overriding public interest and the information had to be fully released.